tute/talk-welcoming-people/README.md

 **And I remembered women’s suffrage**

 Women's right to vote proponents had to change collective consciousness once.

-> France, 1793: The question of women’s right to vote is discussed in the
-> Parliament of France; women’s right to vote is acknowledged as a principle,
-> but it is still put aside with the explanation that the time is not right to
-> make this a reality and is therefore postponed.

 Now many countries have had female presidents for years.

 There are still other rights to pursue, but women’s vote is today as significant as any other person in society.
 A step forward.